Sultan Abdul Halim ferry terminal bridge collapse: Victims

 32 people were killed and 1,674 people were injured.
 Victims were taken to Butterworth Hospital, Bukit Mertajam Hospital and other hospitals.
 The fire brigade struggled to extricate victims.
 The left passage was completely stopped.
 But the right passage could still operate, letting passengers travel to the island and back.
 The wreckage was left for a while for investigation and expansion planning.

 This news of the ferry terminal collapse was reported on the 8:00 p.m.
 TV3 main news.

 Effects

-After the incident, the Penang Port Authority studied the suitability and efficiency of the use of ferries between Butterworth and Raja Tun Uda Ferry Terminal at the Penang side.
+After the incident, the Penang Port Commission studied the suitability and efficiency of the use of ferries between Butterworth and Raja Tun Uda Ferry Terminal at the Penang side.
 Express bus passengers were dropped not only at the Butterwoth bus station but also at Sungai Dua and Gelugor.
 Given the relative speeds of crossing the strait by ferry versus the Penang Bridge, most regular commuters now prefer the bridge.

 The Sultan Abdul Halim Ferry Terminal was rebuilt with several modifications.

 In popular culture

-On 11 April 2015, TV3 (Malaysia)'s documentary programme - "Detik Tragik" (Tragic Moments) produced an episode about the ferry terminal bridge collapse.
-This is followed by Fail Bomba of Radio Televisyen Malaysia (RTM) in 2017.
+On 11 April 2015, TV3 (Malaysia)'s documentary programme "Detik Tragik" (Tragic Moments) produced an episode about the ferry terminal bridge collapse.
+This was followed by Fail Bomba of Radio Televisyen Malaysia (RTM) in 2017.